jenkinsci/yandex-cloud-workers-plugin/README.md

   preemptible: true
  }
 ```

+Template specification can be [found here](https://cloud.yandex.com/en/docs/compute/concepts/instance-groups/instance-template)

 Configuring labels that identifies jobs that could run on node created from this template.
 Multiple values can be specified when separated by space.
 When no labels are specified and usage mode is set to Use
 this node as much as possible, then no restrictions will apply and node will be eligible to execute any job.
-Init script is the shell script to be run on the newly launched EC2 instance, before Jenkins starts launching an agent.
+Init script is the shell script to be run on the newly launched Compute Cloud instance, before Jenkins starts launching an agent.
 Here you can install packages that you need.
 Idle termination minutes is minutes variables for non-stopping vm work.
 If empty then vm work non-stop.
 But, if this value is not empty, and
 "Stop on terminate" is true, vm just stop after this value time.
 If "Stop on terminate" is false and idle termination is not empty, vm